cryptpad/documentation/dev_guide/setup.rst

 Please make sure that the following tools are installed on your system before installing CryptPad:

 -  Git
--  Nodejs (we use the official NodeJs LTS release)
+-  Node.js (we use the official NodeJs LTS release)

    -  Using `nodesource <https://github.com/nodesource/distributions?tab=readme-ov-file#installation-instructions-deb>`__ for Linux
    -  Using `homebrew <https://nodejs.org/en/download/package-manager#alternatives-2>`__ for macOS